 - Dynata Opt Out

 If it sounds like you won’t have enough time to go through this process, don’t worry.
-You can also use services like Incogni to automatically remove your data from dozens of data brokers, so you don’t have to do any research or submit forms yourself.
+You can also use services like Incogni data removal to automatically remove your data from dozens of data brokers, so you don’t have to do any research or submit forms yourself.

 Alternative TruthFinder opt-out methods